 O'Henry Sweet Potatoes

-O’Henry sweet potatoes are botanically known as part of Ipomoea batata and are a member of the Convolvulaceae or morning glory family.
+O’Henry sweet potatoes, botanically classified as Ipomoea batatas, are members of the Convolvulaceae or morning glory family.
 O’Henry sweet potatoes are a light skinned and white fleshed variant of the orange beauregard sweet potato.
-Their success in the commercial marketplace has dwindled some in recent years as a new variety of white fleshed sweet potato known as bonita came onto the marketplace offering a more consistent shape and color, enhanced sweetness, and improved disease resistance.
+Their success in the commercial marketplace has dwindled in recent years as new varieties of white-fleshed sweet potatoes have arrived in the marketplace increasing competition.

-O’Henry sweet potatoes offer vitamins A, E, C and B6 as well as potassium.
-Additionally, they offer complex carbohydrates and dietary fiber.
+O’Henry sweet potatoes offer vitamins A, E, C, B6, fiber, and potassium.

-O’Henry sweet potatoes are extremely versatile culinarily speaking and can be used in both sweet and savory preparations.
-They can be used in traditional sweet potato recipes such as sweet potato pie, sweet potato fries, and candied sweet potato.
-The O’Henry sweet potato is touted for its excellent flavor and texture when roasted, baked, or boiled.
-Sliced thin and use in casseroles or a breakfast hash.
-Once cooked O’Henry sweet potatoes can be pureed for use in pies, soups, and sauces.
-Boil or bake then mash for a sweeter take on the classic side dish, mashed potatoes.
-To store keep O’Henry sweet potatoes in a cool and dark place, for best flavor use within 2 to 3 weeks.
+O’Henry sweet potatoes are best suited for cooked applications such as roasting, baking, and boiling.
+Used in both sweet and savory preparations, O’Henry sweet potatoes are popularly used in traditional recipes such as sweet potato pie, sweet potato fries, and candied sweet potato.
+They can also be sliced thin and used in casseroles or in a breakfast hash.
+Once cooked, O’Henry sweet potatoes can be pureed for use in soups and sauces or mashed to create a sweeter take on the classic side dish, mashed potatoes.
+O’Henry sweet potatoes pair well with sage, vinaigrettes, green chiles, mustard, curries, garlic, black beans, and chanterelles.
+They will keep up to three weeks when stored in a cool, dry, and dark place.

 Recipes that include O'Henry Sweet Potatoes.
 One is easiest, three is harder.